 - kidney or liver problems

-- had a reaction to other strong painkillers in the past
+- ever had a reaction to other strong painkillers

 Tramadol comes as:

-- fast-acting tablets - these contain 50mg of tramadol
+- standard tablets – these contain 50mg of tramadol

-- fast-acting capsules - these contain 50mg of tramadol
+- standard capsules – these contain 50mg of tramadol

-- drops that you swallow - these contain 100mg of tramadol in 1ml of liquid
+- drops that you swallow – this contains 100mg of tramadol in 1ml of liquid

 - an injection (usually given in hospital)

-Tramadol drops, injections and some tablets and capsules are fast-acting.
-They start to work within 30 to 60 minutes.
+Tramadol drops, injections and some tablets and capsules will start to work within 30 to 60 minutes.
 They're used for pain that is expected to last for only a short time.
-You may be told to take fast-acting tramadol only when you need it for pain or on a regular basis.
-Always follow the instructions given to you by your doctor.
+You may be told to take this type of tramadol only if you need it for pain that can come and go.

-- drops: mix the drops into a glass of water then drink the whole contents of the glass
+Mix the drops into a glass of water then drink the whole contents of the glass.

-- dissolve-in-the-mouth tablets: make sure your hands are dry before handling the tablet.
-Take the tablet out of the blister pack and put it on your tongue.
+Make sure your hands are dry before handling the tablet.
+Pop the tablet out of its pack and put it on your tongue.
 Suck the tablet, do not chew it.
 After it has melted, swallow or have a drink of water.
 You can also dissolve the tablet in a glass of water if you prefer.

 When to take it depends on the type of tramadol that you have been prescribed:

-- fast-acting tablets and capsules - usually 3 to 4 times a day
+- standard tablets and capsules – usually 3 to 4 times a day

 - drops – usually 3 to 4 times a day

-- slow-release tablets and capsules - usually 1 or 2 times a day
+- slow-release tablets and capsules – usually once or twice a day

-If you're 65 and over, or you have liver or kidney problems, you may be asked by your doctor to take tramadol less often.
+If you're 65 or over, or you have liver or kidney problems, your doctor may ask you to take tramadol less often.

-This will vary depending on which type of tramadol you are taking.
+This will depend on which type of tramadol you are taking.

-If you forget to take a dose, check the information on the patient information leaflet inside the packaging or ask your pharmacist or doctor for advice on what to do.
+If you forget to take a dose, check the information inside the packaging or ask your pharmacist or doctor for advice on what to do.